Anonymous-paper-repo/UI-prototype/README.md

 SC(>= mr.C1) = 1 + SC(C1), C1 is concept;
 SC(<= nr.C1) = 1 + SC(C1), C1 is concept；

-You can download data.zip and unzip it so that you can use the data to reproduce our experimental results.
+You can download the data.zip and unzip it so that you can use the data to reproduce our experimental results.

 ## Compute Uniform Interpolant